 A challenge to incorporating some technologies to enhance information availability involves the minimal amount of connectivity in the parks.
-We expect to be able to incorporate some of these options over time thanks to both local and park efforts to increase internet and telephone access and bandwidth, and to changing technology.
+The parks expect to be able to incorporate some of these options over time thanks to both local and the parks' efforts to increase internet and telephone access and bandwidth, and to changing technology.